AbhijeetKrishnan/grammar-synthesis/README.md

 Program synthesis is the task of writing a program in a (programming) language that fits some specification.

-A CFG $(V, \Sigma, P, S)$ is used to define the space of all programs.
+A CFG $G = (V, \Sigma, P, S)$ is used to define the space of all programs.
 A sample grammar is shown below

 $$
 \begin{align*}